Skip to content

 Columns:

-customer_id <- customer_orders.customer_id (Direct)
+customer_id <- customer_orders.customer_id (direct)

-total_revenue <- customer_orders.total_revenue (Direct)
+total_revenue <- customer_orders.total_revenue (direct)

-order_count <- customer_orders.order_count (Direct)
+order_count <- customer_orders.order_count (direct)

-first_order <- customer_orders.first_order (Direct)
+first_order <- customer_orders.first_order (direct)

 Trace a single column through the entire chain